B3TA-BLOCKER/SecurePass-Pro/README.md

 # SecurePass-Pro 🔒

 ## Description
-SecurePass-Pro is a bash script that generates random passwords with customizable length.
+SecurePass-Pro is a bash script that generates random passwords using OpenSSL's base64 encryption.

 ## Installation
 1. Clone the repository: